-According to Dr. Seth Plancher, MD, FACOG, of Garden City Obstetrics and Gynecology, not many women are lucky enough to enjoy a clockwork cycle.
-For the rest, here are the options for determining how far along you are, from early to late.
+Dr. Seth Plancher of Garden City Obstetrics and Gynecology says not many women are lucky enough to enjoy a clockwork cycle.
+A 2019 study in the journal npj Digital Medicine supports that, finding that only 13% of women have 28-day cycles.
+For the rest, there are other options for determining how far along you are, from early to late.

 1. With An Early Ultrasound

-In an interview with Romper, Plancher explained that the absolute best way to calculate how far along you are is to come in for an early ultrasound as soon as you know you're pregnant.
+Plancher explains that the absolute best way to calculate how far along you are is to come in for an early ultrasound as soon as you know you're pregnant.
 Your doctor can compare the data from that ultrasound with your last menstrual period to arrive at your due date.

 However, it's important to note that the earlier you receive your ultrasound, the more accurate it will be.
 Always test for pregnancy after a late period, and if it comes back positive, be sure to make an appointment right away.